-- Launch Behavior: If you customize the Poser interface by adding, removing, rotating, resizing, and/or hiding different elements, or by creating your own palette arrangements in any of the Poser rooms, selecting the Launch to previous state radio button after making your changes will save the changes when you exit and re-launch Poser.
-If you want your Poser interface to revert to its default (as installed) location and size whenever you launch Poser, select the Launch to factory state button. - Mouse Input: The Tablet Mode option decreases the sampling rate for greater accuracy when using a graphics tablet as the input device.
+- Launch Behavior: Includes the following options for Poser launch behavior: - Launch to preferred: If you customize the Poser interface by adding, removing, rotating, resizing, and/or hiding different elements, or by creating your own palette arrangements in any of the Poser rooms, you can save this as your preferred launch behavior.
+After you finish making changes, click the Set button to save the UI as your preferred state. - Launch to previous state: Relaunches Poser using the UI layouts that were being used the last time you exited Poser.

+- Launch to factory state: If you want your Poser interface to revert to its default (as installed) location and size whenever you launch Poser, select the Launch to factory state button. - Mouse Input: The Tablet Mode option decreases the sampling rate for greater accuracy when using a graphics tablet as the input device.
 If your button has a scroll wheel, you can check the Scroll to Zoom option to zoom in and out of your scene.
 Uncheck the option to disable this feature.